laurenceWalton/EquationSolver/README.md

 # Basic Equation Solver

 A web application that allows users to input a simple equation and receive step-by-step instructions on how to solve it.
 The application uses PLY for parsing, GPT-3.5 Turbo (ChatGPT) for evaluation, and Flask for the frontend.
-I am hosting it [here](http://18.212.67.84:5000) on an EC2 instance, may or may not be live.

 ## How It Works